creationix/howtonode.org/articles/haml-for-javascript.markdown

 ### Start of Program

-Now we'll write a short node program to render it
+Now we'll write a short node program to render it:

     var Haml = require('haml'),
         File = require('file'),